AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-event.md

 1. Click the **[!UICONTROL API preview]** button to see a simulation of the REST API that will be used by your website developer before it is published.

    Once the event is published, this button also allows you to see a preview of the API in production.
-See Integrate event triggering(../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger).
+See [Integrate event triggering](../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger).

    ![](assets/message-center_api_preview.png)